- Andrew Shea, Ph.D.

 On the Bloomington campus, approximately 9 percent identify of students as African American, Native American, Asian American, or Hispanic.
 Among our CAPS clientele, nearly 13 percent identify as members of these populations.
 Approximately 7 percent of Bloomington students are from outside the United States.
 Approximately 5 percent of CAPS clients are international students.

-The annualized stipend for psychology interns for 2014-15 is $24,669.
-The final 2017-18 budget is not yet finalized, and our stipend has been increased annually.
+The annualized salary for psychology interns for 2016-17 is $25,792.
+The final 2017-18 budget is not yet finalized, and our salary has been increased annually.
 Each intern position is formally titled “Psychology Intern,” and has a university rank of “SA11.”
 Intern positions are full-time (40 hours per week).
 The positions carry with them the benefits listed below.

 Interns participate in multidisciplinary team and staff meetings as colleagues on an interdisciplinary staff.